NeoLegends/dom-flip/README.md

 🔀 Smooth list animation for web components.

 This element is an implementation of the [FLIP-technique](https://aerotwist.com/blog/flip-your-animations/) for arbitrary elements.
-Simply place it around the elements you indend to move and they will smoothly slide over the screen.
+Simply place it around the elements you indend to move and they will smoothly slide over the screen when moved.

 ## Installation
 This element lives on npm.
 Install with `yarn add dom-flip` or `npm install --save dom-flip`.